 The Reproductive Health Impact Study (RHIS) is a multiyear comprehensive research initiative analyzing the effects of federal and state policy changes on publicly funded family planning care in the United States.
 The study, which focuses on Arizona, Iowa, New Jersey and Wisconsin, documents the impact of these policies over the period 2017−2022 on family planning service delivery and on patients who rely on this care.
 Iowa was selected as a focus state in 2017 after leaving the federally run Medicaid family planning program and starting its own network that prohibits patients from accessing care at providers with any connection to abortion.
 For the Iowa study, the Guttmacher Institute is working with the Family Planning Council of Iowa, Planned Parenthood North Central States, and other in-state research and policy partners.

-In early 2021, the Biden administration took the first step toward rescinding the domestic gag rule by signing a presidential memorandum directing the U.S. Department of Health and Human Services to review the rule and other restrictive Title X regulations and consider whether to suspend, revise or rescind them.
-In mid-April 2021, the Biden-Harris administration published a notice that signaled its intention to restore Title X to its pre-Trump regulatory framework with certain updates.
-The rule then opened for comments for 30 days; the Trump-era regulations remain in effect for now.
+In early 2021, the Biden-Harris administration took the first step toward rescinding the domestic gag rule by signing a presidential memorandum directing the U.S. Department of Health and Human Services to review the rule and other restrictive Title X regulations and consider whether to suspend, revise or rescind them.
+In November 2021, the Biden-Harris administration’s Title X rule went into effect, restoring the crucial reproductive health care program to its previous state.
+The Biden-Harris rule revokes the 2019 Trump-Pence rule and updates regulations to focus on inclusion and health equity.
+Ohio and 11 other states have filed a lawsuit to block the Biden-Harris rule, which remains in effect while the case continues.
+Other lawsuits are expected.

 Some of the key reproductive outcomes for Iowa residents that are being tracked in the study appear below.
 Documenting changes to these outcomes over the study period helps identify the effects of changes related to publicly funded family planning care in the state.